satyampatil839-ship-it/javascript/README.md

-# js-hindi
+# javascript
-code repo for javascript series at chai aur code
+code repo for javascript